 Advocacy means, literally, to speak up on behalf of someone in need.
 For UNICEF, it means speaking up on behalf of and with children to support their rights, ensure safe and healthy childhoods in safe and inclusive communities, and build strong futures with opportunity and hope.

-To build that future, UNICEF USA urges decision-makers in all sectors – governments, corporations, schools, communities — to implement policies and budgets that support and empower children, using a child rights framework that prioritizes child best interests.
+To build that future, UNICEF USA's Advocacy team, based in Washington, DC, urges decision-makers in all sectors – governments, corporations, schools, communities — to implement policies and budgets that support and empower children, using a child rights framework that prioritizes child best interests.
 UNICEF USA educates and mobilizes supporters across the United States to press for these policies.

 In keeping with UNICEF’s global mission, our focus is on results for children.
 We advocate for policies and budgets that support UNICEF’s mission to protect child rights, and help children survive and thrive.
 We do so in a nonpartisan spirit, guided by the belief that “a child in need knows no politics.”
 Our consistent focus on results for children has helped UNICEF enjoy strong bipartisan support in the U.S. Congress and across the country.

 Our advocate campaigns are built on three principles:

 Read about our latest advocacy achievements — and stay tuned for updates.